 The DCC and DCL frameworks have been updated to include cost-shared provincial highway projects, like interchanges and highway exits.
 Municipalities will be able to collect and use DCCs and DCLs to finance their portion of highway facilities that are cost-shared between the province and the municipality.

-Amenity Cost Charges (ACCs) are a new development finance tool that allow local governments to collect funds for amenities like community centres, recreation centres, daycares, and libraries from new development that results in increased population.
+Amenity Cost Charges (ACCs) are a development finance tool that allows local governments to collect funds for amenities like community centres, recreation centres, daycares, and libraries from new development that results in increased population.
 These amenities support livable and complete communities in areas of growth.

-The new ACC tool contains mechanisms that ensure transparency and cost certainty for developers, local governments, and the public.
-To implement an amenity cost charge, local governments will need to:
+The ACC tool contains mechanisms that ensure transparency and cost certainty for developers, local governments, and the public.
+The Amenity Cost Charges Best Practices Guide is now available to support local governments in establishing and applying an ACC Bylaw.

 Enter your email address to subscribe to updates of this page.